ReDi: Rectified Discrete Flow: Method

-In addition to the theoretical support, we also demonstrated the decrease in factorization error through the rectification process in Section~\ref{sec:tc_validation}.
+\end{theorem} In addition to the theoretical support, we also demonstrated the decrease in factorization error through the rectification process in Sec.~\ref{sec:tc_validation}.

-This rectification process can be applied iteratively to reduce the factorization error.
+Given Thm.~\ref{thm:redi_monotonicity}, we can apply the rectification process iteratively to reduce the factorization error.
 By repeatedly applying the rectification process for K iterations, starting with the initial coupling $\pi_0$, we obtain a sequence of couplings $\pi_0, \pi_1, \cdots, \pi_K$ with monotonically reduced factorization error.
 Having small factorization error, this rectified coupling $\pi_K$ is then well-suited for training an efficient one-step generative model, addressing the few-step generation challenge highlighted earlier.

+At the same time, the rectification process has to be performed with care: while each step reduces the factorization error (Thm.~\ref{thm:redi_monotonicity}), the marginal approximation error between the target marginal $p(X_1)$ and the rectified marginal $\pi_{k+1}(X_1)$ can accumulate in practice because each $\pi_{k+1}$ is estimated from model-generated pairs rather than real data.
+This accumulation becomes more pronounced in high-cardinality data (\emph{e.g.}, text), where modeling the target distribution is inherently more challenging.
+To address this issue, we introduce a perturbed rectification strategy.
+Instead of using samples from the source distribution $p(X_0)$, the perturbed rectification first sample a clean target $X_1 \sim p(X_1)$ and then perturb it to $X_t \sim p(X_t|X_1)$ at a random time $t$.
+The rectification is then performed by generating $X_1 \sim p_\theta(X_1|X_t)$.
+By replacing the source distribution samples with perturbed ones for rectification, we reduce the empirical discrepancy between the true target distribution $p(X_1)$ and the rectified marginal $\pi_k(X_1)$.
+Detailed algorithm can be found in Appx.~\ref{appx:perturb}.

+ReDi's iterative process closely resembles rectification methods~\cite{rect_flow, simple_reflow, instaflow, perflow} and Iterative Markovian Fitting (IMF) procedures~\cite{IMF, DSB, ksenofontovcategorical}.
+Similar to Rectified Flow~\cite{rect_flow}, which progressively straightens the transport path between distributions in continuous space, ReDi iteratively refines the coupling to minimize the factorization error, a metric tailored for the discrete domain.
+Furthermore, the iterative training and data generation steps in ReDi are analogous to the Markovian and reciprocal projections of IMF.
+These parallels suggest that ReDi can be viewed as an application of the broader principle of iterative coupling refinement, adapted for the discrete domain.

 ReDi presents several key advantages that distinguish it from existing distillation methods~\cite{di4c, sdtt, duo} on discrete data.
 A primary benefit is its notable simplicity and ease of implementation.
 ReDi does not introduce specialized objective functions for improving few-step inference, allowing broad applicability to diverse DFMs.
 Also, unlike some distillation methods that require both teacher and student networks during training, ReDi only handles a single DFM, reducing the training memory requirements.
 Since the rectification process of ReDi is orthogonal to distillation methods, it can be also applied with the existing approaches to further boost the few-step performance.
 Finally, we can employ the rectified couplings directly to train one-step generative models.
 These advantages make ReDi a practical and powerful approach for tackling the few-step generation challenge.